 \subsection{Model evaluation}

-This section compares the predictive power and model performance based on anatomic properties against a benchmark model based on sterilisation method.
-The motivation behind this is to determine if knowing the postoperative anatomic properties improves the model's capability to predict the likelihood of pregnancy and subsequent outcomes.
+This section compares the predictive power and model performance based on anatomic properties against a benchmark model based on sterilization method.
+The rationale behind this is to determine if knowing the postoperative anatomic properties improves the model's capability to predict the likelihood of pregnancy and subsequent outcomes.

-The following 3 scenarios were tested: A) age and sterilisation method; B) age and tubal anatomy; C) age, sterilisation method, and tubal anatomy.
-The performance of each model was evaluated using cross-entropy loss ($H_p$).
-The results are displayed in table \ref{tab:metric}.
+The following 3 scenarios were tested: A) age and sterilization method; B) age and tubal anatomy; C) age, sterilization method, and tubal anatomy.